marijnh/Eloquent-JavaScript/20_node.md

 {{index "node:http package", "request function", "fetch function", [HTTP, client]}}

 The `node:http` module also provides a `request` function that can be used to make HTTP requests.
 However, it is a lot more cumbersome to use than `fetch`, which we saw in [Chapter ?](http).
-Fortunately, `fetch` is also available in Node, as a global binding.
+Fortunately, `fetch` is also available in Node as a global binding.
 Unless you want to do something very specific, such as processing the response document piece by piece as the data comes in over the network, I recommend sticking to `fetch`.

 ## Streams